-On February 12, 2018, we entered into an employment agreement with James C. Foster, our Chairman, President and Chief Executive Officer.
+On February 12, 2018, we entered into an employment agreement with James C. Foster, our Chair, President and Chief Executive Officer, which was subsequently amended and restated on May 18, 2021.
 The purpose of the agreement is to benefit from Mr. Foster's decades of experience and unique skill set by promoting the retention of Mr. Foster.
 This agreement provides for the following material compensation terms:

-- Mr. Foster will remain employed as the Chairman and Chief Executive Officer of the Company for a five year period through February 12, 2023. - The employment agreement memorializes Mr. Foster's current compensation arrangements, including his base salary and target annual cash bonus. - The agreement also provides that the vesting schedule and all other terms of the outstanding equity awards held by Mr. Foster as of February 12, 2018 will remain the same. - Mr. Foster is permitted to terminate his employment at any time, with or without notice, in the manner specified in the employment agreement but with the corresponding economic consequence of losing the post-retirement vesting benefits in his existing equity awards. - Prior to February 12, 2021, the Company may only terminate Mr. Foster for cause. - If Mr. Foster provides notice of the termination of his employment, or if, upon or after February 12, 2021, the Company provides notice of the termination of his employment without cause, then the Company may elect to suspend Mr. Foster's active duties and responsibilities and, during the balance of a specified notice period, Mr. Foster will be entitled to receive only his base salary, any previously earned bonus, and the continued vesting of any previously granted equity awards.
-If the Company does not exercise its election right, then, during the balance of such notice period, Mr. Foster may continue to actively perform his duties under the employment agreement and will be entitled to his ordinary compensation. - In addition, if Mr. Foster provides notice of the termination of his employment upon or after February 12, 2021, any equity awards granted to him on or after February 12, 2018 will continue to be outstanding and become exercisable in the same manner as if his employment had continued.
-If the Company provides notice of the termination of Mr. Foster's employment without cause upon or after February 12, 2021, Mr. Foster will be entitled to receive such
+Mr. Foster will remain employed as the Chair and Chief Executive Officer of the Company through February 12, 2026.

-- extended equity vesting for any equity awards granted to him on or after February 12, 2018, as well as the severance payable to Mr. Foster under the Company's existing Corporate Officer Separation Plan. - Upon the expiration of the employment term, Mr. Foster will be eligible for such extended equity vesting for any equity awards granted to him on or after February 12, 2018, but will not be entitled to any severance payments or other benefits under the Company's Corporate Officer Separation Plan. - Mr. Foster will be subject to post-termination non-competition and non-solicitation covenants for a period of at least one year and a perpetual confidentiality covenant.
+- The employment agreement memorializes Mr. Foster's current compensation arrangements, including his base salary and target annual cash bonus. - The agreement also provides that the vesting schedule and all other terms of the outstanding equity awards held by Mr. Foster as of May 18, 2021 will remain the same. - Mr. Foster is permitted to terminate his employment at any time, with or without notice, in the manner specified in the employment agreement but with the corresponding economic consequence of losing the post-retirement vesting benefits in his existing equity awards. - If Mr. Foster provides notice of the termination of his employment or the Company provides notice of the termination of his employment without cause, then the Company may elect to suspend Mr. Foster's active duties and responsibilities and, during the balance of a specified notice period, Mr. Foster will be entitled to receive only his base salary, any previously earned bonus, and the continued vesting of any previously granted equity awards.
+If the Company does not exercise its election right, then, during the balance of such notice period, Mr. Foster may continue to actively perform his duties under the employment agreement and will be entitled to his ordinary compensation. - In addition, if Mr. Foster provides notice of the termination of his employment any equity awards granted to him on or after May 18, 2021 will continue to be outstanding and become exercisable in the same manner as if his employment had continued.
+If the Company provides notice of the termination of Mr. Foster's employment without cause Mr. Foster will be entitled to receive such extended equity vesting for any equity awards granted to him on or after May 18, 2021, as well as the severance payable to Mr. Foster under the Company's existing Corporate Officer Separation Plan. - Upon the expiration of the employment term, Mr. Foster will be eligible for such extended equity vesting for any equity awards granted to him on or after May 18, 2021 but will not be entitled to any severance payments or other benefits under the Company's Corporate Officer Separation Plan. - Mr. Foster will be subject to post-termination non-competition and non-solicitation covenants for a period of at least one year and a perpetual confidentiality covenant.